Buildooor Research Brief -- March 2026

 A second-order effect matters even more.
 Industry produced 90.16% of notable models in 2024.
 That concentration means a small number of platform actors can reset feature markets on short notice.
 You are no longer competing in a market with many independent innovation trajectories; you are operating downstream of a few release calendars.

-The new default is not "build once, rent forever."
-It is "ship fast, collect value quickly, and assume the baseline will move under you."
+"Build once, rent forever" has been replaced by "ship fast, collect value quickly, and assume the baseline will move under you."
 Builders who price and operate for that reality win even when individual products have short shelf lives.

 3. Monetization Still Works Because Demand Is Explosive During Window Periods